jlevy/the-art-of-command-line/README.md

       cat a b b | sort | uniq -u > c   # c is set difference a - b
 ```

-- Use `grep . * | less` to quickly examine the contents of all files in a directory - each line is paired with the filename.
+- Use `grep . *` to quickly examine the contents of all files in a directory (so each line is paired with the filename), or `head -100 *` (so each file has a heading).
 This can be useful for directories filled with config settings like those in `/sys`, `/proc`, `/etc`.

 - Summing all numbers in the third column of a text file (this is probably 3X faster and 3X less code than equivalent Python):